The official name for the machine is Schlüssel-Fernschreibmaschine

 Ecolex cipher machine.
 Although a patent

-was granted, they were by no means the first ones to have 'invent' it.
+was granted, they were by no means the first ones to have 'invented' it.

 Several years earlier, in 1952, a similar patent was filed by Bjørn